 Anglican congregation in Stavanger

 Welcome to the Anglican congregation in Stavanger.
 We are a lively congregation from many countries and cultures.
 We worship at 10.30 each Sunday, usually at St Petri Church, the “red church “ in the centre of Stavanger (Nytorget 2, 4013 Stavanger).
 We are part of the Anglican Chaplaincy in Norway; we also have close connections with the Church of Norway under the Porvoo Agreement as well as with other English-speaking churches locally.
-Annually, we hold a Good Friday service and a 9 Lessons & Carol service, usually in Stavanger Cathedral or Domkirke.
+Annually, we hold a Good Friday service and a 9 Lessons & Carol service, usually in Stavanger Cathedral, the Domkirke.
 We also regularly collaborate with the other local English-speaking churches to provide a week-long Vacation Bible School programme for children during the summer.

 Get in touch